 To use apple cider vinegar, make a dilute solution by mixing it with an equal amount of water.
 Then, swab the solution around your dog’s ears with a piece of clean gauze.
 Repeat once every day until your dog’s ears heal.

-Mullein is a naturally occurring herb, which is used in a few over-the-counter dog ear infection medicines.
+Mullein is a naturally occurring herb, which is used in a few over-the-counter dog ear cleaner medicines.
 However, you can make your own version of these medications by chopping up some fresh or dried mullein, mixing it in with some olive oil and allowing it to soak for a few weeks.

 The solution can then be swabbed onto your dog’s ears or applied with an eye dropper.
 Apply once per day until your dog’s symptoms improve.

 Has your dog ever had an ear infection?
 How did you treat it?
 Did you find a remedy that was especially helpful?
 We’d love to hear all about your experiences.
-Let us know all about your favorite dog ear infection remedies in the comments below.